JonMidhir/jquery.wormhole/README.md

 Very early stage:

-- Arguments should be accepted as an options hash
-- Currently only works with the southern edge of the container (so objects exit through the north edge of the next wormhole)
 - Create an argument that allows active edges to be defined: north, south, east, west, horizontal, vertical and array ([east, north])
 - A child object must be dropped on the other side of a wormhole before it can be dragged on through the next.